rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 type variables and will present TS in a better light.
 I decided to split advanced topics into 2 smaller posts.
 I plan to discuss phantom types, type variable scoping, a pattern emulating existential types, and rank 2 types.
 I consider these to be quite useful typing approaches.

+Happy New Year to all of my readers.
+Thank you for reading.